-At the time of an emergency, you or someone with you must contact Sun Life's Emergency Travel Assistance provider, Sun Life's Emergency Travel Assistance (ETA) provider.
+At the time of an emergency, you or someone with you must contact Sun Life's Emergency Travel Assistance (ETA) provider.
 All invasive and investigative procedures (including any surgery, angiogram, MRI, PET scan, CAT scan), must be pre-authorized by Sun Life's ETA provider prior to being performed, except in extreme circumstances where surgery is performed on an emergency basis immediately following admission to a hospital.